strimzi/strimzi.github.io/_posts/2021-12-14-strimzi-and-log4shell.md

 [Apache Kafka project](https://kafka.apache.org/) is currently using the [Log4j 1 library](https://logging.apache.org/log4j/1.2/).
 This is a predecessor of Log4j2 and is not affected by CVE-2021-44228.
-This includes not just the Kafka brokers, but also ZooKeeper, Kafka Connect or Mirror Maker 1 and 2.
+This includes not just the Kafka brokers, but also ZooKeeper, Kafka Connect and Mirror Maker 1 & 2.

-While in this case using Log4j 1 provided useful, its usage has its own problems.
+While in this case using Log4j 1 proved useful, its usage has its own problems.
 Log4j 1 is no longer maintained and has its own CVEs which are not as critical as CVE-2021-44228.
 The Apache Kafka project is working on replacing it with Log4j2 in the future.

 One of the CVEs in Log4j 1 is [CVE-2021-4104](https://nvd.nist.gov/vuln/detail/CVE-2021-4104) which is very similar to the Log4Shell CVE.
 But there is one main difference - it affects Log4j 1 only when you use the `JMSAppender` with some specific configuration.
+The `JMSAppender` is not used by default.
-So make sure you do not use the `JMSAppender` in your Kafka or ZooKeeper logging configuration and you should not be affected by it.
+So make sure you did not enabled it in your Kafka or ZooKeeper logging configuration and you should not be affected by it.

 ## Mitigation

-There are two different ways how you can mitigate the vulnerability with Strimzi.
+There are two different ways that you can mitigate the vulnerability with Strimzi.
 The Log4j2 project released a new version 2.15.0 of their library which fixes the CVE.
-The best what you can do is to use this new version of Log4j2 in your environments.
+Using this new version of Log4j2 in your environments is the best way to address the vulnerability.
+An alternative way is to disable the remote lookups in the older versions of the Log4j2 library.

 ### Upgrade Strimzi